Supporters and Partners

-Embed our free Project Finder and customize your own Citizen Science database!
+Embed our free Project Finder and customize your own Citizen Science project database!

 Co-create projects with us!

 SciStarter is a proud research affiliate of Arizona State University's Consortium for Science, Policy, and Outcomes and ASU's Center for Engagement and Training in Science and Society.
 SciStarter, ASU, the Woodrow Wilson Center for Scholars, the Loka Institute and the Museum of Science are founding partners of the Expert and Citizen Assessment for Science and Technology.

 Every week, SciStarter's editors select grade-appropriate projects from our Project Finder to serve up on the NSTA's websites.
 “With this partnership, NSTA equips teachers and their students to contribute to real science research,” says Gerry Wheeler, Interim Executive Director.
 “Our members are looking for authentic science to help study and explore the world, but it can be difficult for them to know where to begin.
 Now we’ll be offering projects vetted, sorted and aggregated by SciStarter to NSTA’s vast network of K-12 educators and science supervisors, as well as to the thousands of online visitors to the NSTA website.”

 SciStarter's editors write for and manage the popular blog, Citizen Science Salon, on DiscoverMagaizne.com, featuring the people, projects and prospectives of citizen sceince.
 Projects from our Project Finder are appear on Discover via our free API.
 “Our audience tells us they’re eager to help study and explore the world, but it can be difficult for them to know where to begin," says Steve George, editor in chief of Discover Magaine.
 "Now we’ll be offering projects vetted, sorted and aggregated by SciStarter to our three million monthly online visitors.”

 The TerraMar Project is on a mission to build a global community to give a voice to the least explored, most ignored part of our planet; the high seas.
 If you love the ocean and believe the seas should be sustainably managed, get your passport to TerraMar and join the chorus calling for a standalone ocean Sustainable Development Goal in the United Nations' post-2015 agenda!
 The TerraMar Project features a customized version of SciStarter's searchable Project Finder on its website!